pawalt/personal-site/content/posts/k3s-on-proxmox.md

 $ terraform apply
 ```

-These commands will have a lot of input, but I don't want to paste it all here.
+These commands will have a lot of output, but I don't want to paste it all here.
 It should be clear if things have worked.

 Wait a few minutes for the VMs to finish doing their cloud-init inital configuration, and continue to the next step.